 150 grams blanched almonds

-150 grams white sugar
+150 grams white sugar¼ teaspoon lemon zest

 2-3 eggs